ember-community-russia/awesome-ember/README.md

 ### Content management systems

+- [ember-admin](https://github.com/DockYard/ember-admin) - Automatically discover your models and interact with all model data in a simple CRUD interface.
 - [https://authmaker.com/](https://authmaker.com/) -  Go from zero to fully functioning and live MVP in 3 days.

 ### Control flow